8-minute read

 Phase 4: Operationalizing risk awareness

 Iteration and improvement is paramount to an effective WMP and crucial to developing risk modeling tools and technologies.
-These four phases link together into a cycle-drive, repeatable process that can be followed to refresh the WMP on an annual basis and introduce new initiatives and use cases.
+These four phases link together into a cycle-driven, repeatable process that can be followed to refresh the WMP on an annual basis and introduce new initiatives and use cases.

 Objective: Formulate a comprehensive WMP with strategic goals and a maturity roadmap